 Peruvian mother, Alexandros Kapelis grew up in both countries.
 He has spent his adult life in New York, Brussels, and currently lives in Venice.

 As a soloist, Kapelis’ highlights include appearances with the Royal Philharmonic in London and the Prague Symphony Orchestra, amongst others.
 Currently, he is enjoying a collaboration with the acclaimed ensemble of the Berlin Philharmonic, the Berliner Barock Solisten.
 The musicians are recording the Complete Bach Concertos for keyboard and orchestra (BWV 1052-1058), to be released in May of 2023.
 Kapelis’ reading will be the first complete release since Angela Hewitt’s in 2005.
 Only five pianists have ever recorded the entire set; this is also the first time that the celebrated ensemble from the Berlin Philharmonic has recorded these works.

 An active chamber music player, he has collaborated with renowned artists that include violinist Renaud Capuçon, violist Yuri Bashmet, cellist Mischa Maisky, clarinetist Stanley Drucker, trumpeter Sergei Nakariakov, as well as ensembles from the Philharmonia Orchestra and the New York Philharmonic (Philharmonic Chamber Soloists).
 He came to the attention of Martha Argerich and in 2007 he moved to Brussels, where he spent four years near the great pianist, performing alongside Argerich and participating in several editions of the Lugano Martha Argerich Project.
-In October/November of 2021, Kapelis appears again with Argerich in a chamber music tour of 6 European cites, and next year with the Poulenc Concerto for two pianos with the Xi’an Symphony Orchestra.
+In October/November of 2021, Kapelis appears again with Argerich in a chamber music tour of 3 European cites and next year with the Poulenc Concerto for two pianos with the Xi’an Symphony Orchestra.
 Other chamber music engagements include heading a chamber music festival in Beijing in October 2022, followed by a chamber music tour in China.